shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-instream-video-ads-on-ios.md

 ---
-title : Show Instream Video Ads on iOS description : This page describes how to use the SDK to fetch and display instream video ads.
+title : Show Instream Video Ads on iOS description : This page describes how to use the SDK to fetch and display instream video ads in iOS. ms.custom: ios-sdk

 ---